University of Virginia (UVA) Supplemental Essays 2023-24 Prompts & Advice

 Essentially, UVA wants to understand how your participation in dance has impacted your life.
 How has it benefited, strengthened, and/or challenged you as a person?
 Moreover, they’d like to understand the connections you’ve made between dance and other academic subjects, if any—what interdisciplinary connections have you observed?
 How has your academic life been made richer by dance?
 Finally, in addition to how dance has already impacted you, UVA is looking for a brief discussion of what the future holds in regard to dance, and how you plan to pursue that future at UVA.

 How important are the UVA supplemental essays?

-The essays (both the Common App essay and two supplemental ones) are “important” to the UVA admissions committee.
-This places them the same tier of importance as extracurricular activities and talent/ability.
-Standardized test scores are rated a notch below as “considered”.
+The essays (both the Common App essay and the supplemental response(s)) are “important” to the UVA admissions committee.
+This places them in the same tier of importance as extracurricular activities and talent/ability.
+Standardized test scores are rated a notch below as “considered.”
 Read more about the importance of the UVA supplemental essays in the fabulous Notes from Peabody blog.

 At UVA, the rigor of your coursework, class rank, GPA, recommendations, character/personal qualities, and state residency status are the most important factors in the admissions process.
 However, application components like the supplemental essay can serve as a critical tie-breaker between similarly-credentialed applicants.

 Want Personalized Essay Assistance with the UVA Supplemental Essays?

 Are you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your UVA supplemental essays?
 We encourage you to get a quote today.